mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 - `config["SignalController"]["IpAddress"]`: IPv4 address of the signal controller (string)
 - `config["SignalController"]["NtcipPort"]`: NTCIP Port of the signal controller (integer)
 - `config["PortNumber"]["SnmpEngine"]`:  UDP port number on the host (integer).
 Note: Change only if the default (recommended) port number is already occupied on the host machine.

-## Console output and logging
-Snmp-Engine component does not generate any log files.
-The console output provides the following information:
-- Status of network connection with the target SNMP device.
-If the target SNMP device is not reachable in the network, the Snmp-Engine component gracefully exits.
-- SUCCESS or FAILURE of each SnmpSetRequest and SnmpGetRequest with a unix timestamp of execution.

 ## Known issues